 - 300ml double cream

-For the shell, you will need to make a sweet pastry, called pate sucre.
+To make the pastry case, For the shell, you will need to make a sweet pastry, called pate sucre.
 This is a delicate process that involves chilling the dough and handling as little as possible, to avoid it becoming overworked and tough.
 On a clean work surface, preferably a cold marble pastry board rub the butter, icing sugar and salt together with your fingertips to make fine breadcrumbs.
 Make a well in the centre and pour in the 2 egg yolks.
 Mix lightly using a palette knife.
 Sift the flour into the mixture whilst at the same time working it gently with the palette knife.
 As soon as it begins to come together stop. dust lightly with flour and push gently into a ball.
 Flatten, wrap in cling film and chill for at least 1 hour.
+This step can be radically simplified by putting all the ingredients in a food processor and whizzing it.

 Place a large piece of clingfilm inside the ring that you have just lined with pastry.
-Fill with pudding rice and press down to ensure all the space has been filled.
+Fill with rice and press down to ensure all the space has been filled.
 This is important in ensuring an entirely uniform blind bake.
 Place the tart shell in the freezer for at least 30 minutes – this will prevent excessive shrinkage during cooking.
-Meanwhile heat the oven to 160ºC.
+Meanwhile heat the oven to 160ºC, ideally with a pizza stone in there.

 Reduce the heat to 140ºC.